InOutsourceDNA/qlik-python-project/README.md

 ></span>

 1. Open a command prompt
 2. Make a new project folder called QlikSenseAAI, where all of our projects will live that leverage the QlikSenseAAI virtual environment that we’ve created.
-Let’s place it under ‘C:\Users\{Your Username}’.
-If you have already created this folder in another guide, simply skip this step.
+Let’s place it under ‘C:\python’.
 3. We now want to leverage our virtual environment.
 If you are not already in your environment, enter it by executing:

 ```shell
 $ workon QlikSenseAAI
 ```

-4. Now, ensuring you are in the ‘QlikSenseAAI’ folder that you created (if you have followed another guide, it might redirect you to a prior working directory if you've set a default, execute the following commands to create and navigate into your project’s folder structure:
+4. Now, ensuring you are in the ‘QlikSenseAAI’ folder that you created.
+Execute the following commands to create and navigate into your project’s folder structure:
 ```
 $ cd QlikSenseAAI
 $ mkdir DefendantMatch